 Most people judge themselves based on daily experiences.
 Your test scores, how others treat you, and natural ups and downs in life can affect your opinion.
 Parents’ attitudes and behaviors can also affect how you value yourself through childhood.

-The occurrence of low self esteem and addiction is rather basic.
+The effects of low self-esteem also contribute to addiction by making people feel powerless.
+The occurrence of low self-esteem and addiction is rather basic.
 When you have a low opinion or negative feelings about yourself, you seek experiences that make you feel better.
-Drinking alcohol, taking drugs, eating or shopping can mask those insecurities for a period.
-As you repeat these behaviors, though, they become compulsive actions that you need to maintain how you feel.
+Drinking alcohol, taking drugs, eating, or shopping can mask those insecurities for a period.
+As you repeat these behaviors, though, they become compulsive actions that you need to maintain in how you feel.

 Have you developed a drug dependency because of low self-esteem?
 Substance abuse treatment can address your habit and help you rebuild confidence in yourself.
 It can teach you how to accept and value who you are.